Pago Pago, American Samoa: Establishment of US naval infrastructure (1898–1900)

+Transition to US territorial control (1899–1900)

+In 1899, Pago Pago became the administrative capital of American Samoa.
+Pago Pago and Tutuila Island were formally part of the Kingdom of Samoa until 1899, when they became US territory.
+In December of that year, the Tripartite Convention formally partitioned Tutuila as a US territory, thereby granting the US control over Pago Pago.

 An 1896 illustration of Pago Pago.

 RMS Dunottar Castle was the second ship to enter Pago Pago Harbor.

 From 1878 to 1951, it was a coaling and repair station for the U.S. Navy, known as US Naval Station Tutuila.